needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. Entering paths that do not start with "Assets/" or "Packages/" will show an invalid path message and the Save button will be disabled.
 1. Updating the UXML Path field will automatically update the USS Path field to match, until the USS Path field is changed manually.
 1. Entering file names without extensions will still add the correct extensions when creating the assets.
+1. The "..." button beside each path field should bring up the system Save File Dialog.

 ### Canvas